Frequently Asked Questions

 How do I purchase a bike?

 After you have fixed one of our recycled bikes, you may purchase it.
-See the recycled bikes page for more details on how this works.
+More details are here

 Can I fix my own bike?

 Yes.
-Simply come down to the shed during our opening hours and become a member.
-You can then repair your own bike using our tools.
-We have volunteer mechanics available if you need help or advice
+Come to the shed when we are open, become a member, and then you can repair your own bike using our tools.
+Our volunteer mechanics can help or advise

 Can you fix my bike for me?

 No. We are not a bike shop and will not fix your bike for you.
-However, we will happily instruct you on how to fix your bike.
+However, we will teach you to fix your bike.

 I don’t want to get my hands dirty, have you got any bikes that don’t need repairs?

-No. We are not a bike shop and do not repair bikes, we teach people how to repair bikes themselves.
+We rarely have bikes that need no work.
+We are not a bike shop and do not repair bikes.
+We teach people how to repair bikes.

 Can my son/daughter come down and fix their bike?